Billy Herrington

-William Glen Harold Herrington (July 14, 1969 – March 2, 2018), known professionally as Billy Herrington, was an American model and pornographic film actor.
+William Glen Harold Herrington (July 14, 1969 – March 2, 2018), was an American model, body builder and pornographic film actor.
 In the late 2000s, his appearances in various gay pornography movies led him to become a popular Internet meme on video-sharing websites such as Japan's Nico Nico Douga, where he was referred to by the sobriquet "Aniki" (兄貴).
-Since then, at least 15,000 short mash-up parodies of his clips—known as "Gachimuchi Pants Wrestling" (Japanese: ガチムチパンツレスリング, Hepburn: Gachimuchi Pantsu Resuringu)—have been produced by users.
+Since then, at least 15,000 short mash-up parodies of his clips—known as "Gachimuchi Pants Wrestling" (Japanese: ガチムチパンツレスリング, Hepburn: Gachimuchi Pantsu Resuringu, lit.
+"Beefy Briefs Wrestling")—have been produced by users.

 Early life and career

 Herrington was born in North Babylon, New York.
 Herrington grew up in Long Island learning karate from his father, a sensei.
-He had interests in boxing, wrestling and martial arts, but did not start bodybuilding until he was 24 years old, after moving to New York City.
+He had interests in boxing, wrestling and martial arts, and started bodybuilding at 24 years old, after moving to New York City.

 Herrington began his erotic career when his then girlfriend surreptitiously submitted his nude pictures to Playgirl magazine.
 The photographs won him a "Real Men of the Month" contest and a $500 prize.
 His appearance in the magazine caught the eye of famed photographer Jim French, but it was two years before Herrington posed for his first Colt calendars for French.
 Soon after, Herrington was filming hardcore gay adult films for All Worlds Video, and appearing on mainstream TV programs such as Love Connection and the Ricki Lake talk show.
 In 2002, Herrington said the adult film industry helped him to understand his bisexuality.

-Among his starring roles is the Roman emperor in the Danish feature film HotMen CoolBoyz (2000).
-Herrington's scene in Conquered (2001) with Nino Bacci, Colton Ford, Blake Harper, and Jay Ross won the "Best Group Sex Scene" at the 2002 Adult Erotic Gay Video Awards ("Grabbys").
 Occasionally, Herrington performed striptease acts at gay clubs in the United States.